 If a stock investor is risky, then a good ROI for them will need to be greater than 10%.
 They will need to be compensated for taking on risk above and beyond the stock market as a whole.

-However, a stock investor in safer stocks may be happy with a growth rate slightly under 10% because they will experience less risk in their portfolio.
+However, a stock investor in who is more risk averse may be happy with a growth rate slightly under 10% because they will experience less risk in their portfolio.

 Additionally, someone who has a long time horizon may want to have higher returns and risk compared to someone with a shorter time horizon.